darkodimov05/wordpress-docker-stack/README.md

 > MYSQL_ROOT_PASSWORD
 > MYSQL_USER     -- for the wordpress user
 > MYSQL_PASSWORD -- for the wordpress password
-* create persistent volume 'dbdata'.
+* created persistent volume 'dbdata'.

 Next, i'm building a docker container with a specified wordpress version "5.1.1" with the following:
 * bind mount *wp_data* to */var/www/html* in order to avoid rebuilding image on every change in *wp_data* directory.